dukemarquis/Plutonem-Android-NA/README.md

 # Last wish

-Thanks again guys for all of the hard work you do by now and wish we could go further and stronger.
+Thanks again guys for all of the hard work you do and wish we could go further and stronger.